nealhnguyen/iOSTouchVisualizer/improvingGetErrorString.md

 Finally, understanding amount of noise we must deal with is important.
 If noise is relatively small, it is worth lowering the SNR boost requirements.
 I will again assume that thorugh user studies and research, an SNR of 5 is best.

 ## Question 3

+1. App to show fingers on screen 👍
+2. Updating XY coordinates with uniform filter 👍
+3. Updating XY coordinates with harmonic filter 📌 TODO
+4. Visualize touches passing throuhg both filters simultaneously. 📌 TODO
+5. Play with number of taps with uniform filter 👍
+6. Play with number of taps with harmonic filter 📌 TODO

+The user experience is reduced as I increase the number of taps for the uniform filter.
+It starts mattering at N = 1000.
+I did not notice much benifit to adding the filter for the touch visualizer.
+But I can see where it would be useful when analyzing for general swipe commands.
+At which point, it seemed N=10 was when I saw things slow down past a threshold I was okay with.